Get updates on the solo show that will inspire you to find your bloom.

 Candace’s acting credits include a recurring role on the Freeform/Hulu television series Good Trouble, Nick Bottom in Shakespeare’s A Midsummer Night’s Dream, and Elizabeth in In The Next Room, which earned her an LA Scenie Award and an LA Weekly Award nomination for Best Supporting Female.
 Additionally, Candace understudied in Tarell McCraney’s Head of Passes at the Mark Taper Forum and was also selected out of over 7,000 hopefuls to perform in the 2016 ABC Diversity Showcase for top network executives.

 In 2018 Candace debuted A Rose Called Candace to rave audience reviews.
-She is thrilled that her solo show has been selected for the 2019 Los Angeles Women’s Theater Festival this spring.
+This spring, A Rose Called Candace was showcased in the 26th Annual Los Angeles Womenś Theatre Festival and she is thrilled to have recently been selected for the 2019 United Solo Theatre Festival in New York City coming this fall.
 Candace looks forward to adding more dates for the show as well as continuing to build on her personal passions in spoken word and arts education.

 She holds a B.A. in Theatre Arts and Dance from California State University Los Angeles and is currently repped by Luber Roklin Entertainment and Joseph Le Talent.